Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem

 Given an isometry $S\in(\rho, \sigma)$ in ${\rm Rep}_h(A)$, $E=SS^*$ obviously defines an algebraic summand of $\sigma$.
 The ranges of $E$ and $1-E$ are orthogonal subspaces of $V_\sigma$.
 This implies that the Hermitian form of $V_\sigma$ is nondegenerate on either subspace and therefore these are $^*$--representations $\rho$ and $\tau$ such that $\sigma=\rho\oplus\tau$.

 \end{proof}

 We next give a criterion for nondegeneracy of Hermitian forms.

-\begin{prop} A nonzero Hermitian form on the vector space of an irreducible representation $\rho$ of $A$ making it $^*$-invariant is nondegenerate.
+\begin{prop} Let $A$ be a complex $^*$-algebra either unital or a discrete.
+A nonzero Hermitian form on the vector space of an irreducible representation $\rho$ of $A$ making it $^*$-invariant is nondegenerate.
 Any other $^*$-representation structure on $\rho$ is unitarily equivalent to $\rho$ or $\rho_-$. \end{prop}

 \begin{proof} The subspace $V_\rho^\perp=\{v\in V_\rho, (v, V_\rho)=0\}$ is a submodule by $^*$-invariance of $\rho$, and it must be proper, hence $V_\rho^\perp=0$ by irreducibility, and this shows nondegeneracy.
 Every other nondegenerate Hermitian form on $V_\rho$ is defined by an invertible map $B: V_\rho\to V_\rho$ via $(\xi, \eta)_B=(\xi, B\eta)$, with $B$ selfadjoint with respect to the given Hermitian form.
 The adjoint of a map $T: V_\rho\to V_\rho$ with respect to the new form as compared to the old changes to $B^{-1}T^*B$.
 The $^*$-invariance condition for $\rho$ with respect to the new form reads as $B^{-1}\rho(a^*)B=\rho(a^*)$ for $a\in A$ by $^*$-invariance of $\rho$.
 Thus $B$ is a nonzero real scalar.